C. J. Gable

 C. J. Gable (born Carl Gable Jr. October 19, 1987) is an American former professional football running back.
 He was signed by the New Orleans Saints as an undrafted free agent in 2011.
 He played college football for the University of Southern California Trojans.
 He was also a member of the Denver Broncos (NFL), Nebraska Danger (IFL), and Hamilton Tiger-Cats and Edmonton Eskimos (CFL).

 Early life

 Gable attended Sylmar High School in Sylmar, California.
 By his sophomore season, he had garnered attention for his play at free safety.
 He was a 2005 Parade High School All-American before joining the Trojans for the 2006 season.
 At Sylmar, as a sophomore he had a total of 80 carries, 509 yards, 7 touchdowns as a part-time running back.
 As a junior, now the full-time running back he had a total of 180 carries, 2,023 yards, 23 touchdowns.
 As a senior, he had a breakout season having a total of 202 carries, 2,086 yards, 27 touchdowns and came up just short of the school rushing record of 2,095 set by Ryen Carew in 2002.
-He is the only running back to rush for over 2,000 yards back to back in Sylmar High School history.
+He is the only running back to rush for over 2,000 yards back to back in Sylmar Charter High School history.